nihalchandra011/CS474_OOLE/README.md

   - Can implement multiple interfaces.

 **Branching and Exception Handling Constructs**<br>
-In addition to the constructs implemented in Homeworks 1,2 and 3, the following constructs have been used to implement Branching using if-else and Exception Handling using try-catch blocks.
+The following constructs have been used to implement branching using if-else and exception handling using try-catch block.

 - **IF(condition: Operations, thenClause: Set[Operations], elseClause: Set[Operations])**<br>
   - This construct defines the use of if-else branching similar to OOP Languages.